William-Kieu/Lottery_OS_HW/README.md

 The program will continue selecting processes until there are no processes left in the scheduling queue.

 Exit:
-Once all processes have been selected, the progra
+Once all processes have been selected, the program exits.